Not all Instagram followers are created equal.

 Automation is the practice of using bots or automated targeting to find user accounts on Instagram, engage with them, and hope they follow your account.

 People think to themselves, “I don’t want fake followers.
-I’m going to buy real Instagram followers, and automation is going to get me there!”
+I’m going to get real Instagram followers, and automation is going to get me there!”

 Well, unfortunately, maybe not.